mtdibattista/language-notes/README.md

 All sections complete except the final chapter that presents an atlas of sentence patterns for common statements.

-A companion set of programs that analyze sentences that follow spelling, word and grammar conventions of Unified Kichwa are mostly written, will be added soon/.
+A companion set of programs that analyze sentences that follow spelling, word and grammar conventions of Unified Kichwa are mostly written, will be added soon.